 Baer House is a working B&B. Corey and Patricia Rickrode purchased the home in 2015 to run as a B&B.

 There was a large Jewish community in Vicksburg in the 1800s.
 This residence tells the story of Jewish history in Vicksburg.
-Originally the Greek Revival style residence was built in the 1850s for Max Kuner.
-It was Kuner who built the original clockworks of the clock in the courthouse.
+Originally, the Greek Revival-style residence was built in the 1850s for Max Kuner.
+It was Kuner who built the original clockworks of the courthouse clock.

-During the Siege of Vicksburg, the home took a lot of damage.
-Lazarus and Leona Baer bought the rubble of the house after the war.
+During the Siege of Vicksburg, the home sustained significant damage.
+Lazarus and Leona Baer bought the house’s rubble after the war.
 Today, we would call it a 1870s remodel.

-The Baer’s completed the house in the Eastlake Style which was popular in the 1860s-1880s.
+The Baers completed the house in the Eastlake Style, which was popular from the 1860s to the 1880s.
 Victorian in style, it is more linear and geometric.
-There is a lot of wood, specifically black walnut, chestnut and mahogany throughout the home.
-The house has high ceilings and transoms’ for cross ventilation.
+There is a lot of wood throughout the home, specifically black walnut, chestnut, and mahogany.
+The house has high ceilings and transoms for cross ventilation.
 In the main hallway, the mirror is an original piece from the Baer family.
 The glass over the front door is a menorah and is original.

 The upstairs of the house is a bit less grand.
-There were no closets but had they had a shrunk in the hallway.
+There were no closets, but they had a closet in the hallway.
 A shrunk is a piece of cabinetry that can be used as an armoire.
 People had far fewer clothes then and did not yet have hangers.
-Everything was folded and laid in the shrunk for storage.
+Everything was folded and laid in the shrink wrap for storage.

 The Baer family were merchants and brought in high-end merchandise for their customers.
 After the war, they began to bring in more blue-collar merchandise.

-Leona Baer was a trendsetter in the mid-1800s, and she insisted on two things in her home, an indoor kitchen and a restroom that had to be convenient.
-Today, the two-story covered outhouse remains on the rear patio of the house.
+Leona Baer was a trendsetter in the mid-1800s, and she insisted on two things in her home: an indoor kitchen and a convenient restroom.
+Today, the two-story covered outhouse remains on the house’s rear patio.
 One side is larger than the other to accommodate the women’s dresses of the period.
 It was a design ahead of its time.
 The outhouse was a primitive styled septic system.
 It is most likely the only remaining two-story outhouse in Mississippi.

 Leona died in 1898 and Lazarus in 1924.
 They would be the last Jewish family to live in the house.
 In 1924, the Williams’ family moved in with their five children.
 Two more children would be born in the house.
 They owned the house until 1976.

 The house was then refitted to serve as a law office for the Ramsey law firm.
 All the wood in the downstairs was painted white.
-It was during the time the residence served as a law office that an elevator was installed to accommodate a local judge who kept an office at the firm.
+It was during the time the residence served as a law office that an elevator was installed to accommodate a local judge who kept an office there.

 We did not visit the Duff Green Mansion, but I stopped for a quick visit.
 The Mansion was a hospital during the Civil War.
 Soldiers from both the North and South armies were cared for at Duff Green.
 The Union troops were housed on the top floor and Confederates troops on the lower floor.
 The reason the Union soldiers were treated on the top floor was due to the continuous Union bombardment.
-If the house was struck, the army would be killing its own.
-The ornate wrought ironwork was removed from the building and melted down for munitions for use in the war.
+If the house were struck, the army would be killing its own.
+The ornate wrought ironwork was removed from the building and melted down to produce munitions for the war.
 It has been restored to its original location.

 WALNUT HILLS RESTAURANT

 My tour group had heard good things about the food at Walnut Hills.
 I wanted a quick dinner, so an early dinner was in order.
-Ordering the crab bisque to start, I included a shrimp Po-Boy with coleslaw to round out my meal.
+To start, I ordered the crab bisque and included a shrimp Po-Boy with coleslaw to round out my meal.
 I did decide on a piece of coconut pie to take back to the hotel.
 My tasty dinner rounded out at a satisfying end to my journey through the history in Vicksburg.

 In the next installment of my journey to Vicksburg, I will dive into the town’s Civil War and World War II past.